 It is a fortified Royal settlement which is easy to get to and well worth a visit.

-This landlocked country in southern Africa is often forgotten about by us travellers in light of its more popular sisters, Kenya and Tanzania.
+This landlocked country in southern Africa is often forgotten about by us travelers in light of its more popular sisters, Kenya and Tanzania.

 Boasting a geographically diverse landscape, from the impressive peaks of Mount Mulanje to the sprawling grasslands of the Nyika Plateau, and not forgetting Lake Malawi, it one of the best countries to visit in Africa.